 Feeling happy, safe and secure is vital to a fulfilling and rewarding time at school and providing effective pastoral care underpins everything we do.
 Our aim is to provide an environment where every pupil is valued as an individual, can develop self-confidence, build lasting friendships, make the most of their talents and succeed academically.
 This has been recognised by the Independent Schools Inspectorate, who describe our pastoral, welfare and health and safety provision for both day and boarding pupils as “excellent”.
-Pastoral care is overseen by Pastoral Head Mr M Pepper.
+Pastoral care is overseen by Mr Lavery, Deputy Head (Pastoral).

 Support for new pupils